Monday, March 30, 2020

 5 thing Friday - signs, art, stars, halls, Kudos

 Its been a weird week.
-Hubby home all up in my office space.
+Hubby all up in my office space.
 Bubbie home, sleeping mostly.
-Me working and extra hour here or there.
+Me working an extra hour here or there.
 Bad news and stressed out people at work.
 So much ugh.

 Missing: all of the Little Tykes cars that are normally parked outside of the OR at work.
-Notice that they left the stop sign...this feels super eerie to me.
+Notice that they left the stop sign.

 I re-did the Kudos board at work last night with a timely theme.
 The one next to it that is covered in stars is getting done today.
 I think it will be important for all of us to keep our heads up and be supportive of each other.
-I also think that the worst may be yet to come.
 The hospital is very quiet.
-We all need to be gearing up and ready.
+We all need to be geared up and ready.

 Gina